 Since 6th April 2016, nearly all UK companies have been required to maintain a register of Persons with Significant Control (also known as a “PSC register”).

 The PSC register obligations were introduced as part of the Small Business Enterprise and Employment Act 2015.
-The government’s intention was to enhance corporate transparency where complicated ownership structures can sometimes make it difficult to tell who owns and controls companies.
+The government intended to enhance corporate transparency where complicated ownership structures can sometimes make it difficult to tell who owns and controls companies.

-This guide explains to small business owners what a Person with Significant Control is, how to produce a PSC register and what companies need to do to stay on the right side of the law.
+This guide explains to small business owners what a Person with Significant Control is, how to produce a PSC register, and what companies need to do to keep Companies House happy.

 Which companies need to maintain a Persons with Significant Control register?